warmbowski/iounia/DEVELOPMENT_LOG.md

 - ✅ Refined VSCode Copilot to include library-specific instructions for Convex
 - ✅ Worked on improved method to check if users are logged in to reduce route load latency
 - ✅ Removed Clerk URL from user IDs and use raw Clerk user ID in members and attendee tables
+- ✅ tanstack-router set to preload on link hover, added manual preloading to non links that navigate (cards)

 ## Future Investigation